 Nitric oxide and circulation

-There are many ways to improve circulation; many of the ways to increase nitric oxide also subsequently improve circulation.
+There are many ways to address how to improve circulation; many of the ways to increase nitric oxide also subsequently improve circulation.
 And there’s a reason for that; nitric oxide gas is responsible for dilating and constricting blood vessels.
 Thus when nitric oxide levels are improved, so follows circulation.

 Here are the top 4 lifestyle changes to enhance circulation for the long term.